HOME SEARCH ALL TOPICS

 We had our dinners in the school canteen which was outside the main building on the edge of the playing field - the most distant building in the aerial photograph.

-Inside the canteen were rectangular tables of varnished wood, set against the walls, and seating - I think - four on each side and a 'head of table' at the end.
+Inside the canteen were rectangular tables of varnished wood, ends set against the walls, and seating - I think - four on each side with a 'head of table' at the corridor end.
 We were assigned our tables for a year.
 I suspect that we were allowed to sit with one particular friend, but I can't remember the mechanism for this, but otherwise the policy was to mix the years.
 A member of the sixth form was assigned as the table head, presumably to keep order, but order was never a problem.
 I think that the mixing of the years worked well.

 The food at school dinners

 Now for the really bad part - the food!
 As I mentioned, it was probably so awful because of rationing and the austerity in the aftermath of World War Two.
 Mince, ie minced beef, was on the menu every day along with boiled potatoes and a vegetable.
-Or perhaps I shouldn't use the word 'menu' because it implies a choice.
+Or perhaps I shouldn't use the word 'menu' because that implies a choice.
 There was no choice at all.
 The mince was probably supposed to be good for us because it supplied protein.
 However, not only was it inedible by today's standards because it was mainly fat, skin and gristle, considerable moral force was applied to make us eat it.
 What was more the dinners was not freshly cooked.
 They arrived at the school by lorry in large containers.

 Prefects took it in turns to stand by a bin for left-overs as we filed past to stack our plates and queue for pudding.
 If the prefect deemed that what we were leaving was edible, we were sent back to eat it.
 Many a time, we swallowed gristle with lots of water as if were a huge pill.

 School dinner afters were usually puddings of some sort.
 They were pleasant enough and very filling.
+We called them 'stodge'.
 They were always served with thin custard.
-We called them 'stodge'.

 Drink was always water, supplied in jugs on the tables.